Britishvolt: Disgust and dismay in Blyth as company collapses

 "I really thought the government would rescue it, not pull the plug."

+"The demise of Britishvolt means there are not even any in the pipeline.
+The government's strategy seems to be to cross their fingers and hope that everything will be OK.

+"The workers are frankly enraged at this dreadful and total abdication of leadership"

-However, the Conservative MP for Blyth Valley, Ian Levy, believes the fight for a gigaplant in the town should go on.
+However, the Conservative MP for Blyth Valley, Ian Levy, believes the fight for a gigaplant at the site in Blyth should go on.

-"That site remains the most important site for a gigafactory in the UK," he said.

 "It has all the necessary infrastructure, and a workforce who are ready to go.
-We need this to happen."
+We need this to happen," he said.

-He added that thanks to the work of Business Secretary Grant Shapps, the project may still be viable.

-"But the funding for it has got to be right," Mr Levy said.

-When asked whether he wished the government had been more forthcoming with support, Mr Levy said: "It's taxpayers' money.

-"We have got to make sure any project hits all the right markers [to receive funding]... a project cannot be allowed to fall on its face.
-The government has to do its due diligence."
+When asked whether he wished the government had been more forthcoming with support, Mr Levy replied: "It's taxpayers' money.
+We have got to make sure any project hits all the right markers [to receive funding].

 When asked what markers Britishvolt had missed he said "That is between Britishvolt and the government."